 Fort Collins Nursery has a wonderful collection of cactus and agave from Cold Hardy Cactus.
-The collection was compiled by renowned Colorado nurseryman and propagator Kelly Grummons, and contains the most garden worthy species and varieties of cactus and agave from across North America.
+The collection was compiled by renowned Colorado nurseryman and propagator Kelly Grummons, and contains the most garden-worthy species and varieties of cactus and agave from across North America, specially selected for Front Range gardens.

 Agave is a delightful genus of succulent plants, mainly from the American Southwest and Mexico.
 They feature succulent leaves that end in sharp points with blue-green or grey-green foliage.
 Most agave varieties eventually flower but take at least seven years to do so.
 The plant typically dies once they have bloomed but at that point will have produced many pup plants which grow in their place.